George Szell: Early career

 Szell credited Strauss as being a major influence on his conducting style.
 Much of Szell's baton technique, the Cleveland Orchestra's lean, transparent sound and Szell's willingness to be an orchestra builder, were influenced by Strauss.
 The two remained friends after Szell left the Royal Court Opera in 1919; even after World War II, when Szell had settled in the United States, Strauss kept track of how his protégé was doing.

-In the fifteen years during and after World War 1, Szell worked with opera houses and orchestras in Europe: in Berlin, Strasbourg — where he succeeded Otto Klemperer at the Municipal Theatre — Prague, Darmstadt, and Düsseldorf, before becoming principal conductor, in 1924, of the Berlin Staatsoper, which had replaced the Royal Opera.
+In the fifteen years during and after World War I, Szell worked with opera houses and orchestras in Europe: in Berlin, Strasbourg – where he succeeded Otto Klemperer at the Municipal Theatre – Prague, Darmstadt, and Düsseldorf, before becoming principal conductor, in 1924, of the Berlin State Opera, which had replaced the Royal Opera.
 In 1923 he conducted the premiere of Hans Gál's opera Die heilige Ente in Düsseldorf.
-He was engaged as First Kapellmeister at the Berlin State Opera from 1924 to 1929.
+He was engaged as first Kapellmeister at the Berlin State Opera from 1924 to 1929.
 At the same time, he directed the Berlin Radio Symphony Orchestra and taught at the Berlin Academy of Music (from 1927 to 1930), making recordings with the Vienna Philharmonic.

 From 1936 to 1939, he led the Scottish National Orchestra and, from 1937 to 1939, the Resident Orchestra of The Hague.
-In 1939, Szell returned to Prague as General Music Director and Director of the Prague State Opera.
-The Prague Masonic Grand Lodge "Lessing of the Three Rings" lists him as a member under the name "Georg Szell."
+In 1939, Szell returned to Prague as general music director and director of the Prague State Opera.
+The Prague Masonic Grand Lodge "Lessing of the Three Rings" lists him as a member under the name "Georg Szell".